Italian Society for International Organizations

 The Italian Society for International Organization or SIOI (Società Italiana Organizzazione Internazionale) is a non-profit organization operating under the supervision of the Italian Ministry of Foreign Affairs.
 It was founded in 1944 with the support of prime minister Alcide De Gasperi.

-It nowadays represents one of the leader societies for international relations, cooperation and liaison with the leading international organizations.
+It nowadays represents one of the leading societies for international relations, cooperation and liaison with the leading international organizations.
 The current president is Franco Frattini, former Italian Minister of Foreign Affairs.
-The foundation is also a top flight institution in the school of government and in the education of international executives and diplomats addressed to the European Union, the United Nations and the most important international institutions and organizations.
+The foundation is also a top-flight institution in the school of government and in the education of international executives and diplomats addressed to the European Union, the United Nations and the other important international institutions and organizations.